isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 >[!NOTE]
 >
-> Presently the microservice-based publishing in AEM Guides only supports PDF output using Native PDF publishing or through DITA-OT.
-We will be adding microservice-based publishing support for more output types in the future releases.
+> Microservice based publishing in AEM Guides supports PDF (both Native and DITA-OT based), HTML5 and CUSTOM output preset types.

 As the new cloud publishing service is secured by Adobe IMS JWT based authentication, customers should follow the below given steps to integrate their environments with Adobe's secure token-based authentication workflows and start using the new cloud based scalable publishing solution.